Article by Craig Hamilton-Parker asking what does the afterlife look like?

 Reports given us by NDE subjects and ancient and modern seers tell us that the world of the afterlife is like our own world but that certain things we take for granted are fundamentally different.
-What follows now is a composite of these ideas, to give you an on overview of the world you will experience.
-I have touched upon some of these subject in other places throughout the book but here is a simple summary, together with some additional information:
+What follows now is a composite of these ideas, to give you an overview of the world you will experience.
+I have touched upon some of these subjects in other places throughout the book but here is a simple summary, together with some more information:

 Light in the Afterlife

 Compared to the light of heaven, the sun of our world appears dark.
 In our reality, our sun produces light by nuclear reaction.
-Our sun’s spiritual equivalent in the afterlife is the light of love.
-According to Swedenborg, what the spirit people perceive as the Sun is in fact the light of God.
-There, the sun is the radiance of love, whereas the moon is the radiance of faith.
+Our sun’s spiritual equal in the afterlife is the light of love.
+According to Swedenborg, what the spirit people perceive as the Sun is, in fact, the light of God.
+There, the sun is the radiance of love, because the moon is the radiance of faith.

-Some mediums say that there is no sun the spirit world.
-There is eternal day, as everything radiates its own light so that there is no need of a sun.
+Some mediums say that there is no Sun in the spirit world.
+There is an eternal day, as everything radiates its own light so that there is no need of the Sun.
 It is an incandescent world.
 Sometimes the light darkens for a time so that those that still need to sleep may do so.
 In the higher realms of the afterlife all is light, so there is no distinction between light and dark, day or night.
 In the nether regions, darkness prevails and the light of the higher planes is intolerable to those that shun the light of love.

-The communications made by Fredrick Myers to the Society of Psychical Research reveal some interesting things about colour in the afterlife.
-He says: “A human being cannot imagine a new sound, or a new colour, or a feeling entirely outside the range of his previous experience.
-It is impossible for him to conceive the infinite variety of new sounds, colours, and feelings experienced by us.”
-In addition, Myers talks about a whole realm of existence that he calls the “fourth plane” or the “Eidos–plane of colour”
+The communications made by Fredrick Myers to the Society of Psychical Research show some interesting things about color in the afterlife.
+He says: “A human being cannot imagine a new sound, or a new color, or a feeling entirely outside the range of his previous experience.
+It is impossible for him to conceive the infinite variety of new sounds, colors, and feelings experienced by us.”
+In addition, Myers talks about a whole realm of existence that he calls the “fourth plane” or the “Eidos–plane of color”

-The afterlife worlds are filled with exquisite colours that are not seen on earth and become more incredible as you ascend to the higher levels.
+The afterlife worlds have exquisite colors that are not seen on earth and become more incredible as you ascend to the higher levels.
 Everything is more intense and highly energized.
-A person that progresses to the “plane of colour,” no longer needs to sleep and the environment expresses love, truth, and beauty.
-The main work on the “plane of colour” is towards understanding how the mind controls energy and the life-force from which the outward manifestation of the afterlife world is created.
+A person that progresses to the “plane of color,” no longer needs to sleep and the environment expresses love, truth, and beauty.
+The main work on the “plane of color” is towards understanding how the mind controls energy and the life-force from which the outward manifestation of the afterlife world is created.

-Spirit communicators have told me that the form and colour of the spirit world can be similar to those in our world but what is indescribable is the feelings that they evoke.
-You may have had times in your own life when you have feelings which you can only describe as a sense of joy and uplift?
-It does not normally last long but is a taste of the feelings which you will have all of the time in the afterlife planes.
+Spirit communicators have told me that the form and color of the spirit world is similar to those in our world but what is indescribable is the feeling that they evoke.
+You may have had times in your own life when you have feelings that you can only describe as a sense of joy and uplift?
+It does not normally last long but is a taste of the feelings which you will have all the time in the afterlife planes.